kaushik-rishi/rocketcp/HOWTOUSE.md

 ![NewIssue](https://github.com/GuptaTanisha/rocketcp/blob/newDocs/src/images/Issue_image.jpg)

 - Add a suitable title and describe your issue.
 One can add screenshots or small gifs for demonstration.
-And then submit it. mall gifs for demonstration.
 And then submit it.